Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps

 \section{Discussion \& Conclusion}

-This paper showed that it is possible to automatically decompose a set of unlabelled data, stemming from multiple dynamical systems, and to identify the number of underlying dynamics and their associated attractors.
+This paper showed that it is possible to automatically decompose a set of unlabelled data, stemming from a multiple-attractor DS, and to identify the number of underlying dynamics and their associated attractors.
 We further provided theoretical guarantees for DS linearization based on Manifold Learning reconstruction of multiple embedding spaces.
 We proved that, for a graph structure of the shape described in Sec.~\ref{sec:laplacian}, the eigenvectors of the Laplacian matrix generate an embedding space where the sampled trajectories from a given DS are linearized.
 We proposed a novel velocity-augmented kernel to achieve the desired graph structure from real data.

-Relying on these theoretical results, we proposed an algorithm to cluster the sub-dynamics and identify the equilibria locations of multiple-attractors DS through eigendecompostion of a graph-based Laplacian matrix.
-In particular, we utilized the spectral properties of a Laplacian matrix applied to the particular graph proposed, to reconstruct multiple embedding spaces where, each sub-dynamics is linearized while the others compressed into single point at zero.
-We showcased that in, such space, it is possible to identify the position of the attractor while, at the same time, clustering the sub-dynamic.
+Relying on these theoretical results, we proposed an algorithm to cluster the sub-dynamics and identify the equilibria locations of multiple-attractor DS through eigendecompostion of a graph-based Laplacian matrix.
+In particular, we utilized the spectral properties of a Laplacian matrix applied to the particular graph proposed to reconstruct multiple embedding spaces, where each sub-dynamics is linearized while the others are compressed into a single point at zero.
+We showcased that, in such space, it is possible to identify the position of the attractor while, at the same time, clustering the sub-dynamics.